How do you cope if you’re falling out with female friends?

 There are stacks of advice books on how to deal with toddler fights and disputes.
-Does anyone know if there’s one for grown-ups?
+It gets more complicated when you’re falling out with female friends.

 I moved to my small town about 18 months ago, and soon met two local mums.
-They’ve been friends for years, and work together.
+They’ve been friends for years, and I’m the more recent third wheel friend.
+It can be tricky maintaining a friendship in a group of three.
+I think someone always feels left out, or perhaps worries they’re being talked about by the other two.

-It’s basically a story of jealousy.
-I became friends with H and P soon after arriving in town, but it quickly became apparent that P didn’t like me spending time on my own with H. To make matters more awkward, H had unresolved issues with P, and after a couple of drinks would become rather indiscreet, telling me about all the slights her friend inflicted on her, from criminal selfishness down to demanding the Tesco clubcard points when they went shopping.
+I became friends with H and P soon after arriving in town.
+I occasionally felt awkward as a third wheel, but really enjoyed the company of both ladies.
+They’re a similar age to me, hilarious, and smart.
+Over a few months, it became apparent that P didn’t like me spending time on my own with H. To make matters more awkward, H had some unresolved issues with P. Rather than talking to her friend directly, after a couple of drinks, she’d start telling me about all the slights her friend inflicted on her.
+These ranged from from criminal selfishness down to demanding the Tesco clubcard points when they went shopping.

 It’s a stupid situation and I’m just sorry I got mixed up with it, in the first place.
-But how do I explain this to Flea, when I’ve spent the last couple of years drilling into her the importance of playing nicely, apologising when you’ve fallen out with someone, and never using unkind words?
+It feels so silly to be falling out with female friends, when I’ve spent the last couple of years drilling into Flea the importance of playing nicely and never using unkind words?

-“What did they do that was naughty?”she asked.
+“What did they do that was wrong?” she asked.

 Hmm.
 “They were unkind to Mummy and to each other.”